 How to Get a Second Mortgage

-Many lenders offer second mortgages, so you can choose a second lender if you don’t want to use the same bank, credit union or online lender from your first home loan.
+Many lenders offer second mortgages, so you can choose a second lender if you don’t want to use the same bank, credit union or online lender that approved you for your first home loan.
 Comparing lenders is a good idea if you want the best mortgage rates and terms.

 Applying for a second mortgage isn’t that different from applying for a primary home loan.
 You’ll go through an underwriting process and your lender will look at your credit and your financial track record.
 If your credit score is in good shape and you meet your lender’s requirements, you might qualify for a loan worth as much as 85% of your home equity.